zaccymomo/css-exercises/flex/06-flex-layout/README.md

 - The logo, input and buttons are centered in the screen.
 - The buttons have an appropriate amount of padding.
 - There is space between the logo, input and buttons.

+the first value will apply to the top and bottom of the element.
+The second value will apply to the left and right sides of the element.